Nikkelodeons/quest_submissions/README.md

         }
       }

-      // This is a resource interface that allows us to... you get the point. pub resource interface CollectionPublic {
+      // This is a resource interface that allows us to control what data is accessible in the Collection resource pub resource interface CollectionPublic {
         pub fun deposit(token: @NFT)
         pub fun getIDs(): [UInt64]
         pub fun borrowNFT(id: UInt64): &NFT
       }

+      /* This is a Collection resource that contains the NFT resources as well as functions defined by the CollectionPublic interface
+      Provides the user the ability to deposit, withdraw, and borrow NFTs, get NFT ids */
       pub resource Collection: CollectionPublic {
         pub var ownedNFTs: @{UInt64: NFT}

-        pub fun deposit(token: @NFT) {
+        //function to deposit NFT into collection at id pub fun deposit(token: @NFT) {
           self.ownedNFTs[token.id] <-! token
         }

-        pub fun withdraw(withdrawID: UInt64): @NFT {
+        //function to withdraw NFT from collection by id pub fun withdraw(withdrawID: UInt64): @NFT {
           let nft <- self.ownedNFTs.remove(key: withdrawID)
                   ?? panic("This NFT does not exist in this Collection.") return <- nft
         }

-        pub fun getIDs(): [UInt64] {
+        //function to return all IDs for all NFTs in collection pub fun getIDs(): [UInt64] {
           return self.ownedNFTs.keys
         }